 In the year 2000, the Women’s Cougar Rugby Club was introduced to Brigham Young University.
 In that short time, the club has grown in experience, numbers, and reputation.

-In this past 2004 - 2015 seasons, we have fought to the top seat in our state of Utah, and we are highly ranked in the Nation.
+In this past two decades (2000 - 2020), we have fought to the top seat in our state of Utah, and we are highly ranked in the Nation.

 BYU Women's Rugby became an official Extramural Sport on Thursday, October 8, 2015.
 The camaraderie of this team offers a great support system for its players physically, mentally, and spiritually.